adityarajsahu/CYBORG_CODING_TASK/README.md

 TASK-3

-Description: Analysing the California housing datadet.
+Description: Analysing the California housing dataset.

 Objective:
 1. Display few(4-5) entries both from the first and last, using